 That’s usually where your research needs to start, most parental control apps have roughly the same features.
 However, some do a better job with them than others.
 Not to mention, you may find additional ones that can convince you that’s the app for you.

 Qustodio has a wide range of features, like website filtering, blocking calls, texts, and certain apps.
-It even has a panic button.
-It also helps you decide how much time your child can spend online and monitor their kindle device.
+It even has a panic button and recently added YouTube monitoring option which allows parents to carefully monitor what their kids are searching and watching on the popular video site.
+Their screen time management feature helps you decide how much time your child can spend online and monitor their kindle device.

 Net Nanny also filters the website content and gives you detailed reports on your child’s online activity.
 In addition, if your children are of different ages, you can customize their profiles and adjust the rules for each of them.